michaelnisi/deed/README.md

 ### cb (er, req)

-The callback receives an error if verification failed otherwise the authorized request is passed.
+The callback receives an error, if verification failed, otherwise `null` and the authorized request are passed.

 - `er` The error if an error occured or verification failed.
 - `req` The verified request.